js13kGames/back-in-black/readme.md

 ###### `now`

-A monotonic clock, which tracks the number of seconds which appear to have elapsed since the start of the game.
+A monotonic clock, which tracks the number of milliseconds which appear to have elapsed since the start of the game.
 This may be somewhat inaccurate; there is a limit on how much time can "pass" in one go.